moskast/mimic_model/README.md

 ### Prerequisites
 Refer to env.yml
+Also download the hopfield implementation over at: https://github.com/ml-jku/hopfield-layers and put it into modules/hopfieldlayers

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details